-To help drivers reduce the environmental footprint of their journeys: such is the ambition of Geco , the free mobile application developed by IFPEN with the support of ADEME.
-A veritable barometer of clean mobility, Geco air encourages users to drive in an eco-responsible manner by:
+Help drivers reduce the environmental footprint associated with their journeys: that is the aim of Gecoair™, the free mobile application developed by IFPEN with the support of Ademe.
+A veritable barometer of clean mobility, Gecoair ™ encourages users to drive in an eco-responsible manner by:

 • Available free on iTunes and GooglePlay